Richiefinegan11/rickAndMortyFans/README.md

 At the bottom of the introduction, there is a button labelled 'Start Quiz', when clicked, the introduction disappears and the quiz questions appear one by one with four clickable multiple choice options with a yellow background.
 Once an option is picked, the 3 incorrect options turn red and the correct option turns green, then a clickable next button appears for the user to go to the next question.
 This repeats through 10 questions and then the quiz is complete.
 At the end of the quiz, the user will receive a score accompanied by a GIF reaction to the score.
 Under this, there is an option to re-attempt the quiz or to quit back to the main page using buttons and hyperlinks.

 ### Club Page
 Under the navbar on the club page there is a map showing the locations, where the fan club meets all over the country.
+Under the map, there is button with the name of each city where the meet-ups take place.
+When clicked, these buttons will zoom in on the city and show cycling routes all aroung that city.
 Directly under this, there is a form for the user to fill out if they are interested in joining the club.
 Once filled out correctly, the user will then recieve an email to the address they have given, indicating if they have been accepted or not.

 ### Features left to implement
 * Store - Once there is a sufficient amount of fans, I will then implement a merchandise page.
 The fans can then purchase merchandise from the show upon visiting the website.